KITSOleksandrStepiuk/paymentService/README.md

 1) Clone repository

 2) Open project (do not forget to select Use Default Gradle wrapper.
-Gradle v4.0 is used in project, while default Idea wrapper is < 4)
+Gradle v4.0 is used in project, while default Idea wrapper is < 4).
+Appointment: in Idea (File -> Settings) Gradle settings change java version to 1.8.

 3) Install Docker
 https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/#install-using-the-repository